 Do courts recognize DRC arbitration awards?

-Yes, outstanding arbitration awards may be registered and enforced in the appropriate court of law or appropriate legal proceedings.
-Over 168 countries, including Canada, Mexico and the United States, are signatories to the New York Convention which provides for the enforcement of arbitral awards through the courts.
-Furthermore, failure to honor an arbitration award will result in expulsion from DRC.
+Yes.
+Outstanding arbitration awards can be registered and enforced in the appropriate court of law or appropriate legal proceedings.
+172 countries are contracting states to the New York Convention of 1958, which provides for the recognition and enforcement of foreign arbitral awards through the courts.
+Furthermore, failure to honour an arbitration award will result in expulsion from DRC.

 Who mediates and arbitrates disputes brought to DRC?

-Should this informal process not result in settlement, the parties participate in selecting a neutral from the DRC-approved list of arbitrators.
+Over 80% of the cases presented to the DRC are resolved during the informal mediation process.
+Should this informal process not result in a settlement, the parties have the right to initiate the arbitration process where they participate in selecting a neutral arbitrator from the DRC approved list.
 These individuals are not DRC employees.
-While DRC staff administer the formal process, the independent neutrals conduct the arbitration and reach their decision without input from DRC staff or access to the informal file.
+While DRC staff administer the formal process, the independent arbitrators reach their decision without any influence from DRC staff or access to the informal file.

 What do I do if I have a problem?

-Contact DRC’s Help Desk.
-Staff will advise you of the best course of action for your issue.
-Membership fees cover all DRC services up to the point of formal arbitration.
-Service is available in English, French and Spanish.
+Contact the DRC through our online form or call +1 (613) 234-0982.
+DRC’s Trading Assistance staff will advise you of the best course of action for your issue.
+Our services are available in three languages: English, French and Spanish.

 If I am a DRC member, what happens if I have a dispute with a non-member?